EU court gives green light to headscarf bans

 The German courts are free to apply Thursday's EU ruling as they see fit in the specific cases of IX and MJ.

-Meanwhile, several EU states, including Austria, Belgium, Bulgaria, Denmark, France, Germany, Latvia, and Luxembourg, have put in place restrictions of one form or other on Islamic veils in public life.
+Meanwhile, several EU states, including Austria, Belgium, Bulgaria, Denmark, France, Germany, Latvia, and Luxembourg, have put in place restrictions of one form or another on Islamic veils in public life.

 The laws were mostly enacted in the past 10 to 15 years, among a rise in right-wing sentiment in Europe.